Shipping to consumers

 Direct sales to consumers cut out the middlemen (wholesalers and retailers).
 Wineries pocket the extra profits, but also shoulder the extra burden of collecting and reporting taxes in each state.
 In many jurisdictions, both excise taxes (based on gallons sold) and sales taxes (based on dollars paid) must be remitted, generally in separate reports due at separate times.
 Let us de-mystify these complex requirements and help you consider your options for efficient reporting.

 Several states require direct sellers to register the labels of products to be sold to their residents.
 Approval turnaround times vary from one day to over a month.
 When a new release or club offering is planned, we can help you take these timelines into account, and even handle the paperwork for you.

-Many direct-to-consumer sales licenses are available to wineries only, but thirteen states also give retailers access to their residents.
+Many direct-to-consumer sales licenses are available to wineries only, but fourteen states give retailers access to their residents.
 As of August 1, 2017, retailers may direct ship to customers in the following states: